emicklei/melrose/README.md

 ## help

     𝄞 :h
       info:
-        chord --- create a triad Chord with a Note flatten --- flatten all operations on a musical object (mo) to a new sequence join --- join two or more musical objects note --- create a Note from a string pitch --- change the pitch with a delta of semitones repeat --- repeat the musical object a number of times reverse --- reverse the (groups of) notes in a sequence sequence --- create a Sequence from a string of notes undynamic --- undynamic all the notes in a musical object (mo) ungroup --- ungroup any groups of a musical object (mo)
+         chord --- create a Chord
+       flatten --- flatten all operations on a musical object to a new sequence join --- join two or more musical objects note --- create a Note from a string parallel --- create a new sequence in which all notes of a musical object will be played in parallel pitch --- change the pitch with a delta of semitones repeat --- repeat the musical object a number of times reverse --- reverse the (groups of) notes in a sequence sequence --- create a Sequence from a string of notes serial --- serialise any parallelisation of notes in a musical object undynamic --- undynamic all the notes in a musical object

          bpm --- get or set the Beats Per Minute value [1..300], default is 120 go --- play all musical objects in parallel play --- play a musical object such as Note,Chord,Sequence,... record --- creates a recorded sequence of notes from device ID and stop after T seconds of inactivity

-    :h --- show help on a command or function, e.g :h seq :l --- load memory from disk
-    :m --- show MIDI information
+      :h --- show help, optional on a command or function :l --- load memory from disk, optional use given filename :m --- show MIDI information
       :q --- quit
-    :s --- save memory to disk
-    :v --- show variables
+      :s --- save memory to disk, optional use given filename :v --- show variables, optional filter on given prefix

 ## line editing